Born for Auto-Tagging: Faster and better with new objective functions: Introduction

 Industry aspects such as SEO and ads value ${\rm F_2}$ scores more than ${\rm F_1}$ scores.
-On the other hand, security-related businesses such as fingerprint recognition or medical's object detection concern more about precision or ${\rm F_1}$ scores.
+On the other hand, security-related businesses such as fingerprint recognition or medical object detection are concerned about precision or ${\rm F_1}$ scores.
 Since we want to find not only plentiful but also neat tags, we look for the relative maximum of macro ${\rm F_2}$ curves, not the lowest loss value.
-Since the training is to minimize the loss function, the loss value decreases along with the training.
-However, the optimal point may not occur at the end or a certainly given time step.
+The optimal point may not occur at the end of the training by minimizing the loss.
 To overcome this problem and enhance a better convergence, we revamp the learning rate strategy \eqref{lr} proposed by Transformer~\cite{Transformer} to increase ${\rm F_1}$ and ${\rm F_2}$ scores at the same time.
-See the detail in section \ref{blr}.
+See table \ref{table1} for complete information.